Revisiting Few-Shot Learning from a Causal Perspective: Related Work

 \subsection{Causal Inference}

-Causal inference was recently introduced to machine learning and applied to various tasks, such as image captioning~\cite{yang2021deconfounded}, visual grounding~\cite{huang2021deconfounded}, semantic segmentation~\cite{zhang2020causal}, representation learning~\cite{mitrovic2021representation}, and few-shot learning~\cite{yue2020interventional}.
+Causal inference~\cite{zhang2020causal, tang2020long, jiang2022role} denotes the pursuit of true causation instead of spurious correlation yielded by the confounder~\cite{glymour2016causal,huang2022deconfounded,mitrovic2021representation}.
 A general approach in machine learning is to maximize the observational conditional probability $P(Y|X)$ given example $X$ and label $Y$.
-However, the existence of confounder~\cite{glymour2016causal} will mislead the training model to learn spurious correlations between the cause $X$ and the effect $Y$.
-Causal inference proposes to deconfound~\cite{glymour2016causal} the training by using a new objective $P(Y|do(X))$ instead of $P(Y|X)$, which aims to find what $X$ truly causes $Y$.
-The $do$-calculus denotes the pursuit of the causal effect of $X$ on $Y$ by intervening $X=x$.
-One useful deconfounding causal tool is front-door adjustment~\cite{glymour2016causal}.
+Nevertheless, causal inference contends to deconfound~\cite{glymour2016causal} the training by using a new objective $P(Y|do(X))$ instead of $P(Y|X)$, which aims to find what $X$ truly causes $Y$.
+The $do$-operation denotes the pursuit of the causal effect of $X$ on $Y$ by intervening $X=x$.
+Two common deconfounding causal tools are used in causal inference: front-door adjustment~\cite{glymour2016causal} and back-door adjustment~\cite{glymour2016causal}.